eun4231/DGNN_analysis/TGAT/README.md

-# TGAT Profiling
+# TGAT Profiling Using Pytorch Profiler

 This repository contains the code for Dynamic Graph Neural Networks on Hardware: Bottleneck Analysis, published in IISWC 2022.

 ## Data

-The dataset used for TGAT is Wikipedia.
-It can be downloaded here: http://snap.stanford.edu/jodie/wikipedia.csv.
+The dataset used for TGAT is Wikipedia and Reddit.
+Wikipedia can be downloaded here: http://snap.stanford.edu/jodie/wikipedia.csv.

+Reddit can be downloaded here: http://snap.stanford.edu/jodie/reddit.csv.

 ## Running the experiments